 Secret Places of the Heart

 This site is full of facts, experiences, myths, basic information, a book containing my personal story, hope, suggestions for healing, helping others, and a complete study of forgiveness.
-On this page, we are going to venture into the little-discussed areas: the deep crevices of the heart… the personal ‘soul’ struggles of the victim of a true narcissist: at least my personal struggles.
+On this page, we are going to venture into the little-discussed areas: the deep crevices of the heart… the personal ‘soul’ struggles of the victim of a true narcissist: at least my personal struggles and those that have been shared with me.
 If you find this section uncomfortable, believe me.
 I get it.
 It is extremely uncomfortable for me to share, but it is reality and therefore, necessary for a real understanding.

 “Why is that man still looking at me, smiling and constantly greeting me, and why am I drawn to look his way?”
 It has been over 3 years since my narcissist walked out and literally slammed the door.
 In other words, he has appeared perfectly comfortable, even happy, moving on with his life as if I never existed in it.
 I haven’t heard a word from him directly in about 10 months, and I keep hearing his words in my mind from the last time we spoke face-to-face.
 “I’m so glad to be rid of you!
 Peace!”